TheGodOfObelisk/GraphDataCollection/README.md

 CNVD:
 http://www.cnvd.org.cn/shareData/list
 ### Data format
+It is not recommended that we use GitHub to store backups and database dumps.
 #### Malwares(Symantec)
 Data is stored in json files.
 Each item has four basic records: title, link, description and pubDate.
 Other records are collected from web pages their links referring to.
 #### Malicious domains
 Data is stored in a csv file.
 Each record has six properties.
 #### NVD
 Data is stored in xml/json files.
+Because these files exceed GitHub's file size limit of 100.00 MB, they are not uploaded.
 #### CNVD
 Data is stored in xml files.
 ## Mission 3